chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/11-Promises.md

 JavaScript engines are built on the concept of a single-threaded event loop. *Single-threaded* means that only one piece of code is ever executed at a time.
 Contrast this with languages like Java or C++, where threads can allow multiple different pieces of code to execute at the same time.
 Maintaining and protecting state when multiple pieces of code can access and change that state is a difficult problem and a frequent source of bugs in thread-based software.

-JavaScript engines can only execute one piece of code at a time, so they need to keep track of code that is meant to run.
-That code is kept in a *job queue*.
-Whenever a piece of code is ready to be executed, it is added to the job queue.
-When the JavaScript engine is finished executing code, the event loop executes the next job in the queue.
-The *event loop* is a process inside the JavaScript engine that monitors code execution and manages the job queue.
-Keep in mind that as a queue, job execution runs from the first job in the queue to the last.
+<u>JavaScript engines can only execute one piece of code at a time, so they need to keep track of code that is meant to run.
+That code is kept in a ***job queue***.</u> <u>Whenever a piece of code is ready to be executed, it is added to the job queue.
+When the JavaScript engine is finished executing code, the event loop executes the next job in the queue.</u> <u>The *event loop* is a process inside the JavaScript engine that monitors code execution and manages the job queue.
+Keep in mind that **as a queue, job execution runs from the first job in the queue to the last.**</u>

 ### The Event Model